Levelling up university leaders in Southeast Asia

 For Southeast Asian HEIs to effectively address these issues, a critical determinant would be the quality and capacity of their leadership.
 HEI leaders must be forward-looking, receptive to innovation and change, and possess strong people leadership and strategic management skills.
 This would ensure that HEIs are able to leverage their competitive advantage in offering relevant, context-specific learning experiences.

-In this regard, the Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA) and The HEAD Foundation are co-organizing this leadership development program that is designed as a capacity building workshop for administrators, middle and senior managers, and academic leaders of HEIs in Southeast Asia.
+In this regard, the Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA) and The HEAD Foundation co-organized this leadership development program that is designed as a capacity building workshop for administrators, middle and senior managers, and academic leaders of HEIs in Southeast Asia.

-The program aims to provide a platform for higher education leadership in the context of local and regional contemporary challenges.
-In addition, through exercises involving environmental scans, design thinking, and strategic management, the program aims to engage participants in identifying and prioritizing some cross-cutting issues that need to be addressed in light of the rapidly changing needs of industry and the workplace.
-At the end of the program, participants are expected to prepare a strategic agenda for submission to their own HEI management, which will include action points embodying their take-home lessons on educational and managerial leadership.
+The program aimed to provide a platform for higher education leadership in the context of local and regional contemporary challenges.
+In addition, through exercises involving environmental scans, design thinking, and strategic management, the program aimed to engage participants in identifying and prioritizing some cross-cutting issues that need to be addressed in light of the rapidly changing needs of industry and the workplace.
+At the end of the program, participants prepared a strategic agenda for submission to their own HEI management, which included action points embodying their take-home lessons on educational and managerial leadership.

 Who Should Apply?

-Participants of this leadership development program for HEIs are expected to be able to:
+Participants of this leadership development program for HEIs were expected to be able to: